February 21, 2023Review Post

 Calling all Star Wars fans!
 For a Star Wars birthday party or a budget-friendly Halloween costume, this Storm Trooper helmet made from a cleaned-out milk jug is the ultimate DIY project.
 All you need for this craft are a couple of gallon-sized milk jugs with their lids, some hot glue, and an Exacto knife or scissors to cut with.
 Any Star Wars fan would go crazy for this amazing DIY helmet.

-Check out more great craft ideas perfect for boys of all ages:
+Check out more great craft ideas perfect for girls and boys of all ages: